IAB Tech Lab, an independent consortium plans to simplify the viewability measurement through its new SDK, dubbed as ‘IAB OM SDK’.

 Publishers welcome the initiative as it addresses the problem existing with the multiple SDK integrations.
-As OM SDK is built on a shared source code, publishers can now get under the hood and see what’s happening.
+As OM SDK is built on shared source code, publishers can now get under the hood and see what’s happening.
 No need to verify the data and rely on multiple providers.

 As we all know, a call for standard (common) viewability metrics across all partners (third parties) is not possible considering the current discrepancies and diversification of technologies in use.
-Each party uses their own algorithms and measurements to assess the viewability and deliver the metrics to the advertisers.
+Each party uses its own algorithms and measurements to assess the viewability and deliver the metrics to the advertisers.

 But the OM SDK reduces the hassles involved without asking the third parties to tweak their algorithms.

-Dennis Buchheim, Senior VP, and GM of the IAB Tech Lab says a publisher’s effort to support viewability measurement is now greatly simplified.
+Dennis Buchheim, Senior VP, and GM of the IAB Tech Lab say a publisher’s effort to support viewability measurement is now greatly simplified.
 He believes, OM SDK will eventually lead us to new solutions to fight fraud, or address “evolving industry measurement guidelines”

 IAB also published the guides for API Specs, developer integration, and testing on its site.

 Subscribe to our newsletter and get the latest news delivered straight to your inbox!